klukosiute/kilonovanet/README.md

 using this work.

 ## Installation
-Right now, this can be installed locally from source.
+Right now, this can be installed locally from source (download and run `python setup.py install`).
 In the near future, I will package it properly.
-Conda environment is provided.
+Conda environment is provided, which should be set up before installation.

 ## Usage
 In order to produce surrogate spectra (see *eventual paper* for discussion about